madfam-io/plinto/docs/BETA_ONBOARDING_GUIDE.md

 ---

-## 🎯 Welcome to Plinto Beta!
+## 🎯 Welcome to Janua Beta!

-Thank you for joining the Plinto beta program!
-This guide will help you integrate Plinto authentication into your application in less than 5 minutes.
+Thank you for joining the Janua beta program!
+This guide will help you integrate Janua authentication into your application in less than 5 minutes.

 ### What You Get
 - ✅ Complete authentication system (email, OAuth, MFA, passkeys)